What we collect

 Overall, cookies help us provide you with a better website by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.

-You can choose to accept or decline cookies.
-Most web browsers allow some control of most cookies through the browser settings, and you can usually modify your browser setting to decline cookies if you prefer.
-This may prevent you from taking full advantage of the website.
+You can choose to accept or decline cookies on this site via the cookies consent bar.
+Alternatively, most web browsers allow some control of most cookies through the browser settings, so you can modify your browser setting to decline all cookies, if you prefer.
+Declining cookies may prevent you from taking full advantage of the website.
 To find out more about cookies, including how to manage and delete them, visit www.allaboutcookies.org.

 To opt out of being tracked by Google Analytics across all websites visit http://tools.google.com/dlpage/gaoptout.